 Henson voiced his concerns about abortion rights during the meeting.

-“I don’t understand why Congress would veto House Bill 609.
+“I don’t understand why [the governor’s office] would veto House Bill 609.
 Women have the right to contraception,” he said.
 “These are the challenges we’re up against.
 Women are very scared.
 Virginia is the only southern state that allows women the right to choose without consequence.”

 The VLBC also discussed immigrants’ rights and the measures being taken to uphold them.
 Jones highlighted the growing Latino population in the 77th District, which has increased to 32%.